|

 |||||||

-Biography of Charles and Annie Elizabeth Herman The received tradition that Sailor Jack 'jumped ship' in Lyttelton, around 1876, seems to be an example of the man's jovial humour rather than a true story.
+Biography of Charles and Annie Elizabeth Herman The received tradition that Sailor Jack "jumped ship" in Lyttelton, around 1876, seems to be an example of the man's jovial humour, if not a true story.
 Jack Herman was not an assisted migrant, like most arriving that decade.
-If we have traced his arrival correctly, Jack was the J Herman who stepped off the Friedeburg (or Friedelburg) from Hamburg on 31 August 1872.
-This man was one of just five first class passengers on a full transport of 'mainly Scandinavians and Poles'.
-Had he utilised his London language skills to act in some shipping agent capacity for this voyage?
-A well-known company owner had the vessel specially built, of iron, in Glasgow, so this boatload was an unusual arrangement.
-Charles's next legend is of having made his way out to the wood-cutting settlement of Oxford, where most Vogel Scheme German migrants were being shepherded.
+An arrival can be traced for a J Herman, who stepped off the Friedeburg (or Friedelburg) from Hamburg on 31 August 1872.* This person was one of just five first class passengers on a full transport of 'mainly Scandinavians and Poles'.
+Had Jack utilised his London language skills to act in some shipping agent employed capacity for this voyage?
+A well-known company owner had the vessel specially built, of iron, in Glasgow, so this boatload was a special arrangement.
+But Jack's working class roots don't seem to align with this earlier possibility, when he would have been aged about 11.
+More likely he became a teenage deck hand, six years later, and entered New Zealand in preference to continuing service at sea.
+Charles's next legend is of having heard of work available, making his way out to the wood-cutting settlement of Oxford, where most local Vogel Scheme German migrants were being shepherded.
 Here he found work at 'Woodside', the farm of Joseph 'Uncle Joe' and Martha Proffit (nee Cook).
 It is said that Jack held the Proffit's baby daughter Annie Elizabeth at her christening, and promised to marry her when she came of age.
-He waited, and duly did so.
-Charles and Annie made their home at Coopers' Creek.
-They had a traction engine, and did contract harvesting on which some of the sons worked, initially.
+He waited, saved up, and duly did so when Annie had turned 17.
+[Joseph Allan Proffitt b.c1850 d.16 Oct 1912 Aged 67 Oxford + Martha Maria Proffitt d.8 July 1919 Oxford plot pair.
+Of their offspring, a Joseph Proffitt remained, presumably farming Woodside, another/true 'Uncle Joe' to the Herman children we may assume, 1876-1949 Oxford plot] Charles and Annie made their home at Coopers' Creek.
+They had a traction engine and did contract harvesting, on which some of the sons worked, initially.
 Then they became sheepfarmers.
 The Hermans had the first local electricity, with a turbine in the creek and a battery system in the barn.
 The Herman motorcar was said to have been one of the first in the district.
-The war years must have been difficult for this family.
-One son required surgery after a rugby kick to the base of the spine, and died young of hospital-induced pneumonia.
-The women developed an unusually charming, particularly 'bolshie' disposition, with lively and amusing terminology and anecdotes.
+They contributed to the local school and church.
+They were friends and supporters of the cheated and suffering Langer farming family from Moravia.[1]
+The war years and aftermath were difficult for this family, suffering persecution.
+One son, Stan, required surgery after a cruel rugby kick to the base of the spine, and so died young of hospital-induced pneumonia in 1926.
+Pressures drove them out of Oxford farming.
+The young women developed a quirky, charming and unusually 'bolshie' disposition, with lively and amusing terminology and anecdotes.
 They played piano, sang, and voted Labour.
-Move to Christchurch: Couldn't pay land tax in 1930s, so lost the Coopers' Creek farm.
-The move to town was most likely a relief for the health services available there.
-Jack became a night watchman (at the Aulsebrook's factory?).
-He died in 1942, aged 83, well-liked by his grandchildren. ...
+Move to Christchurch: Couldn't pay land tax in 1930s, so lost the Coopers' Creek farm equity.
+The move to town gave relief for the health services available there.
+Jack became a night watchman (at Dainty's Confectionary, Dundas St / the Aulsebrook's factory?).
+He died in 1943, aged 82 , well-liked by his grandchildren. d.
+14 August 1943 82 years (b.c1861) - Christchurch burial record - Annie Elizabeth Herman d.
+27 July 1945 67 years (b.c1878). ...
 The Press had no Charles Herman obituary in 1942.?
 No GR Macdonald index entry for Charles Herman (Canterbury Museum library, 1964)? |

 |||||||